Emzogwayo/ICS-2.1-oop2/README.md

 | `Liskov_Substitution_Principle` | Shows substitutability with inheritance. |
 | `Interface_Segregation_Principle` | Encourages small, specific interfaces. |
 | `Dependency_Inversion_Principle` | Demonstrates abstraction over concrete implementation. |

----

-## ✅ Notes

-- Each file is individually testable and demonstrates one or more core Java concepts.
-- The project was built progressively across the semester, with improvements over time.
-- This README summarizes the contents for easier review and evaluation.